Singapore among top five cities with cheapest public transport

 Public transport cost in Singapore compared to other cities

-According to the Global Transport Index, the cost of public transport in Singapore comes to an average of GBP 1.14 (around USD 1.43/SGD 1.97) only.
+According to the Global Transport Index, the cost of public transport in Singapore comes to an average of GBP 1.14 (around USD 1.43/INR 120.54) only.

-Singapore is followed by Hong Kong, which has the fifth-cheapest average public transport cost at GBP 1.22 (around USD 1.53/SGD 2.10).
+Singapore is followed by Hong Kong, which has the fifth cheapest average public transport cost at GBP 1.22 (around USD 1.53/INR 128.99).

-On the other hand, Sweden’s capital Stockholm recorded the costliest average public transport in the world at GBP 3.03 (around USD 3.85/SGD 5.23).
+On the other hand, Sweden’s capital Stockholm recorded the costliest average public transport in the world at GBP 3.03 (around USD 3.85/INR 320.35).

 Singapore ranks 10th among cities with best public transport options